BIBLE GATEWAY

 Reimagining Bible Gateway for the Modern Reader

-Over the course of a year, I served as the primary designer on a full-scale redesign of the Bible Gateway app and web experience, partnering closely with HarperCollins and the Bible Gateway team.
-Under the direction of Alex Wierda (Design Director) and with Samantha Robinson as Project Manager, we focused on addressing key user pain points from the legacy design.
-From concept to production, I collaborated directly with developers to ensure a smooth handoff and implementation.
-The entire design process was executed in Figma, resulting in a modern, streamlined experience grounded in user needs.
+Over the course of a year, I led the end-to-end redesign of the Bible Gateway app and web experience as the primary designer, collaborating closely with HarperCollins and the internal Bible Gateway team.
+Guided by Design Director Alex Wierda and Project Manager Samantha Robinson, we focused on solving key user pain points from the legacy product.
+I worked from concept through to production, partnering directly with developers to ensure a smooth handoff and accurate implementation.
+Designed entirely in Figma, the result is a modern, streamlined experience rooted in user needs and real-world feedback.

 Problem Identifier